topleft/gatsby-ghost-blog-stack/readme.md

 1. `make create-service`
 1. `make create-build`

 * If you have used codebuild with Github before, you  will likely get an error about the `SourceCredential` already being defined for type `GITHUB`.
-Simply remove the `SourceCredential` and the `Ref` to it in the _cloudformation/build.json_, delete the failed stack in Cloudformation via the AWS console, and locally run `make create-build` again.
+To fix, open the _cloudformation/build.json_, remove the `SourceCredential` and the `{Ref: SourceCredential}`, delete the failed stack in Cloudformation via the AWS console, and locally run `make create-build` again.

 ### Ghost